tamas6/fdp-website/index.md

   media_alignment: Left
   slug: customize
   headline: "<strong>FairOS</strong>"
-  content: <strong>FairOS</strong><br>FairOS is a decentralized operating system that
+  content: <strong>FairOS</strong><br>FairOS is aiming to become a decentralized operating
-    manages the resources of the computers in its network, like storage and compute.
+    system that manages the resources of the computers in its network, like storage and compute.
 The nodes that run FairOS will be part of the global network that will run applications which can make use of the storage and compute that is available.
     It consists of two layers, namely FairOS-dfs (storage) and FairOS-compute (compute).
-You can access the the documentation <a href="https://docs.fairos.fairdatasociety.org/docs/"
+    You can access the the documentation <a href="https://docs.fairos.fairdatasociety.org/docs/" title="">here</a>.<br><br><strong>FairOS in WASM</strong><br>FairOS-dfs library
-    title="">here</a>.<br><br><strong>FairOS in WASM</strong><br>This is the fairOS-dfs
-    library now supported in WASM.
+    is supported in WASM.
 You can access the GitHub <a href="Fairdrive is a dApp that enables decentralized storage on Swarm.
 It consists of a typical &quot;Drive&quot;
     interface with files and folders, and a BZZ wallet to manage token balances and keypairs. " title="">here</a>.
   media: